sfernana/FCCDIRAC/README.md

 Change it to make it point to your local FCCSW location.

-If you encounter some problems in the execution of FCCSW in the grid with your local installation of FCCSW, please take a look at the [FccSw local problem](#fccsw-local-problem)
+If you encounter some problems in the execution of the FccSw application on the grid using your local installation of FCCSW, please take a look at the [FccSw local problem](#fccsw-local-problem)

 You can also use FCCSW installation of CVMFS (this is the fccSwPath):